Knightec-Internal-Product-Team/About/Instructions/Rust on ESP32 on Windows.md

 1. **Clone esp-idf**

    In this example we will clone the tools to `C:\rust`.
 You can use another folder if you want to, preferably a folder that is excluded from the antivirus.
-Here is a guide to exclude folders from Windows antivirus [Exclude folders from Windows antivirus](Exclude a folder from Windows antivirus.md).
+Here is a guide to [Exclude folders from Windows antivirus](Exclude%20a%20folder%20from%20Windows%20antivirus.md).
 Create the folder, exclude it from antivirus, and run these commands:

    ```sh
    cd C:\rust